zsteinkamp/m4l-Quantize-MIDI/README.md

 ## Installation

-[Download the newest .amxd file from the frozen/ directory](https://github.com/zsteinkamp/m4l-Quantize-MIDI/raw/main/frozen/) or clone this repository, and drag the `Quantize Midi.amxd` device into a track in Ableton Live.
+Download the newest .amxd file from the Changelog section below, or clone this repository and drag the `Quantize Midi.amxd` device into a track in Ableton Live.

 ## Changelog